 Working with IP ranges and tags

-To easily identify known IP addresses, such as your physical office IP addresses, you need to set IP address ranges which allow you to tag and categorize appropriately and customize the way logs and alerts are displayed and investigated.
+To easily identify known IP addresses, such as your physical office IP addresses, you need to set IP address ranges.
+IP address ranges allow you to tag, categorize, and customize the way logs and alerts are displayed and investigated.
 Each group of IP ranges can be categorized based on a preset list of IP categories.
 You're also able to create custom IP tags for your IP ranges.
 Additionally, you can override public geolocation information based on your internal network knowledge.
 Both IPv4 and IPv6 are supported.

-To use these built-in tags as part of a search, refer to their ID in the Cloud App Security API documentation.
+- To use these built-in tags as part of a search, refer to their ID in the Cloud App Security API documentation.

-You can add IP ranges in bulk by creating a script using the IP address ranges API
+- You can add IP ranges in bulk by creating a script using the IP address ranges API.

 To include the IP range in an IP category, select a category from the drop-down menu.